How To Prepare Yourself For Test Case Writing [Productivity Tips]

 iii) Review by others for completeness, test coverage, traceability and whether the test case is testable or not.

 10) Finally, understand how to estimate and plan the testing tasks.
-Plan to work only for the scheduled estimated time in a day.
+Plan to work only for the scheduled estimated time of the day.
 This can be achieved by starting and completing the tasks on time and leaving for the day with the plans for the next day’s tasks.

-Avoid staying late nights and spending weekends in the office.
-Nowadays, efficient project management approaches are available and projects are being executed in an Agile environment.
+Avoid staying up late at night and spending weekends in the office.
+Currently, efficient project management approaches are available and projects are being executed in an Agile environment.
 If milestones are not achieved by the project teams, it will be treated as inefficient project management rather than inefficiency from the project teams.

 Quality Metrics

 This is an important activity in the software testing phases.
-The testing team should be completely aware of the various testing metrics used for achieving the project goal.
-The tester’s performance is not evaluated based on only the test execution phase but from all the test metrics collected from requirement analysis, test cases writing, execution, defect reporting and finally test reporting phase.
+The testing team should be completely aware of the various testing metrics used to achieve the project goal.
+The tester’s performance is not evaluated based on only the test execution phase but from all the test metrics collected from requirement analysis, test case writing, execution, defect reporting and final test reporting phase.

-Find below a few important test metrics followed by most of the organizations for better productivity of testers and the efficiency of testing phases.
+Find below a few important test metrics followed by most organizations for better productivity of testers and the efficiency of testing phases.

-Also, see other useful test metrics used in testing phases:
+Also, see other useful test metrics used in the testing phases

 1) Average Testing Efficiency